Reposting after adding the US Navy Sailors

 Marx US Infantry - Part VIII

 Here is the larger version of the Marx raft.
 It comes with two rowers.
-Feels better proportioned relative to the size of the crew, although the raft still feels a bit brittle to have to go into combat on it.
+Feels better proportioned relative to the size of the crew, although the raft still feels a bit wimpy if you had to go into combat on it.

 Marx US Infantry - Part IX